 From about 2005 onward, I spent some time documenting alternative music scenes in Toronto, much of which was posted on the now defunct toronto-goth.com.
 I have also written for Morbid Outlook, and I have been the copy editor for Auxiliary Magazine since 2012.
 As a result, I have several dozen event/concert photography albums on my Flickr account.
 I also have some travel photography under my belt, though with a focus on affording Toronto since 2012, there has not been any budget room for long-range travel; if I can hop down to Buffalo on the Greyhound one day for a wedding, that’s pretty good.

 In November 2008 I participated in NaNoWriMo for the first time and found that it gave me the necessary boost to finish a manuscript approaching novel length.
 All the manuscripts I have in the works today originated somewhere between 2008 and today on a given November.
-That also includes projects not yet listed on this site, some that were blown up and rewritten, and one that’s been outright abandoned after the fact, and one that was written with the full intention to have it deleted after the 100+K word count was validated on the NaNoWriMo website.
+That also includes projects not yet listed on this site, some that were blown up and rewritten, one that’s been outright abandoned after the fact, and one that was written with the full intention to have it deleted after the 100+K word count was validated on the NaNoWriMo website.